 In their words, "TEPAV intends to increase the knowledge content of policy discussions in Turkey.
 The goal of TEPAV research is to remove the gap between academic research and policy implementation."
 TEPAV seeks to grow their influence in social policy at a time when implementing authority is being decentralized to the local level.
 This process will hopefully create opportunities for TEPAV to work with local governments to design, monitor, redesign, evaluate, and share successful (and disastrous) policies.

-Nancy Germeshausen Klavans Cultural Bridge Fellowship and the Harvard Kennedy School's WAPP for making my work with TEPAV possible.
+I would like to thank Nancy Germeshausen Klavans Cultural Bridge Fellowship and the Harvard Kennedy School's WAPP for making my work with TEPAV possible.

 I'll have more to say when I'm there, for now, enjoy a few scenes (and future themes?) from previous trips to Turkey.